IBM/personal-wealth-portfolio-mgt-bot/README.md

 * [**Investment Portfolio**](https://console.ng.bluemix.net/catalog/services/investment-portfolio)
 * [**Simulated Instrument Analytics**](https://console.ng.bluemix.net/catalog/services/simulated-instrument-analytics)

+**Note**
+* Because this Journey uses 4 Bluemix services, you may hit your limit for the number of services you have instantiated.
+You can get around this by removing services you don't need anymore.
+Additionally - if you hit the limit on the number of Apps you have created, you may need to also remove any that you don't need anymore.
-**Note** For each service with the exception of Cloudant, record the userid, password and URL from the credentials tab.
+* Record the userid, password from the credentials tab on the Conversation Service.

 ## 3. Configure Watson Conversation